juusorutanen/juusorutanen/README.md

 ** Software Developer from Helsinki **

 I am a software/web developer learning something new every day.
-Mostly working with React and Next.js.
-I like to be creative and make things look nice.
+I like to be creative and make things look nice and user-friendly.
 You can reach me at https://juusorutanen.com/.